Geo-Trackers/datascience-python/README.md

 # Machine-Learning using Python

-A set of python scripts for simple machine learning applications.
+A set of python scripts using scikit-learn for simple machine learning applications.